-Judith Jones has even more words of quiche wisdom to impart to solo cooks than what you’ll find in her recipe.
-“A quiche is a great catchall for goodies lurking in the fridge,” she says in her book The Pleasures of Cooking for One.
-You can vary the filling just by adding a tablespoon or so of grated cheese, she notes, whether “Gruyère, aged Cheddar, Gouda, a French mountain cheese, you name it.”
-Or think veggies—leftover sautéed mushrooms, cooked asparagus, wilted spinach, caramelized onions, steamed zucchini, even boiled potatoes.
+In her quiche for one recipe, Judith Jones imparts more words of kitchen wisdom to solo cooks than what you’ll find in just her recipe instructions.
+“A quiche is a great catchall for goodies lurking in the fridge,” she says in her book The Pleasures of Cooking for One, from which this recipe is taken.
+It’s a lovely way to keep things frugal yet intriguing from night to night.
+Think veggies—leftover sautéed mushrooms, cooked asparagus, wilted spinach, caramelized onions, steamed zucchini, even boiled potatoes.
 As for something a little more substantial, cold cuts are lovely when chopped and tossed into quiche.
 So are those last three shrimp from the night before.
 Or the last of the chorizo.
-You see where we’re going with this?
-Let your leftovers take you where they will…and then kindly let us know your destination in a comment below.
+You see where she’s going with this?
+And, she notes, you can always vary the filling just by adding a tablespoon or so of grated cheese, whether “Gruyère, aged Cheddar, Gouda, a French mountain cheese, you name it.”
+We’re all for a mountain of cheese in anything.
+So let your stash of almost-forgotten remnants in the fridge take you where they will…and then kindly let us know your destination in a comment below.–Renee Schetler Rossi

 - Quick Glance

 - 1 H

 Special Equipment: Individual tart pan (about 4 inches [10 cm] in diameter); pie weights (optional)

 IngredientsEmail Grocery List

 This quiche for one recipe is great.
 Usually when you make a quiche, you end up eating it for at least a week.
 This mini quiche recipe gives you a delicious quiche that can be eaten in one sitting.
 You can also use what’s in your refrigerator—leftover cooked asparagus, spinach, cheese, etc.—to change the flavor of the quiche.